ipavlopoulos/greek-letter-vision/README.md

 GPU is recommended for training; evaluation and the bundled demo run on CPU.
 Reproducing the t-SNE figure as PDF additionally needs `rsvg-convert` (`librsvg`), a system package.

+## Graphic Compensation experiments

+The experiments for the Graphic Compensation paper use the Hell-Char dataset and extend the existing character-recognition framework with additional ConvNeXt-V2 evaluations and pairwise confusion analyses.
+The scripts used to reproduce these analyses are located in `scripts/`.

 ## Repository layout